-While toilet paper is made from natural resources, it is vital to understand that that natural resource is wood.
-To be more precise, its a mixture of approximately 70% hardwood and 30% softwood from virgin trees.
+While toilet paper is made from natural resources, it is vital to understand that the natural resource is wood.
+To be more precise, it’s a mixture of approximately 70% hardwood and 30% softwood from virgin trees.

 And at present, simply to feed the toilet paper industry, the American population alone devours about 15 million trees per year.